bwater47/Ecom-Matrix/README.md

 ## Features

-Secure Employee Data Tracker: Allows the client to add employee data, update, and remove record of what has been added to a table.
+Secure Backend Service: Allows the client to clone the code and use the backend service for an ecommerce website without an existing backend.

 ## Contributing